kellyzhou/circles/README.md

 # circles
-Small JavaScript project with random colored circles.
-HTML5 canvas and JS.
+A small JavaScript project with animated, randomly colored circles and user input fields.
+HTML5 canvas and JS hit regions.